-When considering which type of life insurance you should purchase, understanding the basics, benefits, and realities of both term and whole life insurance is important in making a decision that is best for you.
+When considering which type of life insurance you should purchase, understanding the basics, benefits and realities of both term and whole life insurance is important in making a decision that is best for you.

-Term insurance is the simplest type of insurance.
+Term insurance is the simplest type of life insurance.
 You pay your premiums as scheduled and in return your insurer agrees to pay a death benefit should you die within that term.

 - Low initial cost.
 Term insurance can be purchased in large amounts for relatively small premiums.

 - You can match term insurance to needs, just like whole life.
 Many people are concerned about paying off their mortgage, providing money for higher education or replacing a portion of their income if they pass away.
 These are typically temporary needs, which may last just a few years, or much longer.
 Matching these needs, with the proper amount of insurance, can allow your loved ones the time, and money, needed to make important financial decisions.

 - Convertible.
 Most term policies can be converted (age limitations typically apply) to a whole life policy if your temporary needs evolve into lifetime needs.

 - The policy is temporary.
 Term insurance is designed to last for a specific amount of time (term).
 After the term period is over, many policies are guaranteed to renew on an annual basis at a higher premium, and may become unaffordable.

 Whole life insurance provides a death benefit throughout your life.
 It also includes a cash value component that accrues value over time, allowing you to borrow or withdraw funds as needed.

 The benefits of whole life insurance

 - Lifetime coverage.
 A whole life policy covers the rest of your life, not just a stated term.
 As long as your policy is in force when you pass away, your beneficiaries will receive a death benefit.